BriceVeyna/Employee-Database-Manager/README.md

 - [License](#license)

 ## Installation
-clone repo, create .env with password and username, npm install, run schema.sql and seeds.sql in mysql, node index.js to start
+1. Clone the repository
+2. Install the required packages with npm install
+3. Log into mysql shell and run schema.sql and seeds.sql then quit the shell
+4. Initialize the program with node index.js

 ## Usage
 Follow prompt directions